JayaswalPrateek/MyCSnotesForME/Cpp.md

 - static variables:
 	- memory allocated by declaring a variable as static is shared between objects and changes to them are persistent across the lifetime of objects
 	- static members can be used outside the class using scope resolution operator without having to create an object of the class
-- static functions are similar but cannot access non static variables
+- static functions are similar but cannot access non static variable
+-